I Used to Love Woody Harrelson, but Now I Think He's a Scumbag

 I’ll protect them too.
 I’m a vegan so I don’t believe in killing animals.

 You sure do love your greenery.
-I respect that you’re very open about advocating the legalisation of marijuana.
-What’s your favourite type of weed?
+I respect that you’re very open about advocating the legalization of marijuana.
+What’s your favorite type of weed?

 I shit you not.

 Wow, I never would have guessed.
-On the topic of favourites, what’s your favourite film that you’ve done?
+On the topic of favorites, what’s your favorite film that you’ve done?